 "Run a test" is the second option shown on the Main Menu.
 This will permit you to recall previously specified test profiles, and run them.
-Test HBLT User's Manual results will be sent to the printer, if attached.
+Test results will be sent to the printer, if attached.
 On-screen prompts and buttons make selecting, running, and viewing results of tests simple.
 Name and Lot Code information are entered by on-screen keyboard, which includes alphanumeric, some punctuation, backspace and erase (clear) keys.